OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 For status type callbacks (Receipt, Lookup, Info, Help, Stop and Click) you can respond with an HTTP Success to complete the process.
 The OnePoint Global Platform will continue after any response and timeout within 30 seconds of sending the response.
 Any failures detected will reported through the Fallback URL and/or email to you depending on your account setup.

 ### Response Type Callbacks
 For response type callbacks (Message, Keyword) the OnePoint Global Platform will wait for a response that include a message to be sent to the recipient of the outbound message.
 This response will need to take the form of the [Message/Send API method](Message.md).
-In these instances the messageID value will remain the same as the original message.
+In these instances the `MessageID` value will remain the same as the original message.